rethinkdb/rethinkdb-go/README.md

 The driver uses a connection pool at all times, by default it creates and frees connections automatically.
 It's safe for concurrent use by multiple goroutines.

-To configure the connection pool `InitlaCap`, `MaxOpen` and `Timeout` can be specified during connection.
-If you wish to change the value of `InitlaCap` or `MaxOpen` during runtime then the functions `SetInitalPoolCap` and `SetMaxOpenConns` can be used.
+To configure the connection pool `InitialCap`, `MaxOpen` and `Timeout` can be specified during connection.
+If you wish to change the value of `InitialCap` or `MaxOpen` during runtime then the functions `SetInitialPoolCap` and `SetMaxOpenConns` can be used.

 [embedmd]:# (example_connect_test.go go /func ExampleConnect_connectionPool\(\) {/ /(?m)^}/)
 ```go